a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

     f"'{name}' contains one or more invalid characters.
 Widget name must contain "</span>
 <span class="cmd-warning">ValueError: 't**&*&' contains one or more invalid characters.
 Widget name must contain only letters, numbers, hyphen and/or underscore characters.</span></code></pre>

-The first test passes since 'test' consists of only letters.
+The first test passes since **test** consists of only letters.
 The second test passes because it contains one of each of the allowed character types (letter, number, hyphen, underscore) and no other characters.
 The third and fourth tests fail because they both contain one or more forbidden characters (space, asterisk, ampersand).

 Wait, let's back up.
 Didn't the requirement for the `name` attribute say that only **lowercase** letters were allowed?
 Yep, you got me.
-I kinda sort-of lied about **(test_1-AZ)** being a valid `widget_name`.
+I kinda sort-of lied about **test_1-AZ** being a valid `widget_name`.
 But there is a reason why I did this, which will be revealed by the configuration of the argument object for the `name` attribute:

 {{< highlight python "linenos=table,linenostart=50" >}}widget_reqparser.add_argument(
     "name",